 There are also subtle expressions of the doshas.

 Prana is our subtle life energy, the breath of life, which controls breath, sensory perceptions and the thought process.
 Tejas is the subtle fire representing the digestion and transformation of sensory impressions, thoughts, perception and awareness.
-Ojas is subtle immunity that represents strength, vitality and robustness (2).
+Ojas is a subtle immunity that represents strength, vitality and robustness (2).

 The ancient classical Ayurveda text, Caraka Samhita, states that there are two kinds of Ojas.

-- The Ojas that lives in the heart and head, it is subtle and cannot be seen or known directly.
+- The Ojas that live in the heart and head, it is subtle and cannot be seen or known directly.
 We are born with eight drops of Ojas in the spiritual heart.
 These can be strong or weak and determines our overall vitality throughout life and are fixed for life.

 Agni (digestive fire)